ul-mds/HeteroMRI/README.md

 # HeteroMRI
-A novel method for white matter-related classification of heterogenous brain FLAIR MRIs.
+A novel method for white matter-related classification of heterogeneous brain FLAIR MRIs.
 Here, heterogenous means the MRIs are acquired using different MRI scanners and acquisition protocols.

-This repository contains material associated with the paper "***HeteroMRI: A method for classification of multi-scanner and multi-protocol brain MRIs with deep learning***", including:
+This repository contains material associated with the paper "***HeteroMRI: Robust white matter abnormality classification across multi-scanner MRI data***", including:

 - `MRIs_List.csv`: The list of all MRIs (from public repositories) used in the paper
 - `Experimental_Settings.xlsx`: The experimental settings implemented in the paper